 Now, five years on, Zanoni’s brand, Feral Drinks, is producing 150,000 bottles a year with a plan to double that in 2026.
 They’ve just launched in the UK after proving a hit in the Benelux countries, the Nordics, and even Italy.
 “The last 12-18 months, it's a huge change… sommeliers are actually calling us,” she says.

-Her team of 10 people are “very explorative gastro-lovers,” she says, with more than half having a scientific background, like microbiologists and food scientists.
-This is important to Feral because the focus is always on the products and “it's really difficult to have a product [like this] that is repeatable, that is actually stable,” says Zanoni.
+More than half of Feral's team of 10 "explorative gastro-lovers" have a scientific background – in microbiology or food science, for example.
+This is important, says Zanoni, because the focus is always on the products and “it's really difficult to have a product [like this] that is repeatable, that is actually stable,” she says.

 Those products so far include four still drinks and a pet nat.
 The still drinks are made using lacto-fermentation, where lactic acid bacteria break down the sugars without creating C02 or alcohol.
 The sparkling pet nat is fermented using yeast, so a small amount of alcohol is produced (0.3-0.4%), but not enough for it to be considered alcoholic.
 Ingredients are largely organic and sourced from local producers.